Protect the world’s peace. Donate to support Ukraine

 How many pages is Barking Up the Wrong Tree: The Surprising Science Behind Why Everything You Know About Success Is (Mostly) Wrong and when was it published?

-Barking Up the Wrong Tree contains approximately 304 pages and was published in April 2017.
-This makes it an accessible read for anyone curious about the science of success.
+Barking Up the Wrong Tree spans 240 pages and was published on May 16, 2017.
+This concise format makes it accessible for readers looking to quickly gain insights into the science of success.

 Who is the author of Barking Up the Wrong Tree: The Surprising Science Behind Why Everything You Know About Success Is (Mostly) Wrong?